 Omission of any one of these marketing aspects may result in less effective conversions.

 When you make your social media followers feel like they’re in on a secret, you foster brand loyalty and customer appreciation.
-Creating special offers makes customers feel important and drives organic growth to your products or services.
+Creating special offers makes new customers feel important and drives organic growth to your products or services.

-Promoting your online store on Facebook in the form of giveaways, discounts, and special offers boosts sales.
+Promoting your online store on Facebook in the form of giveaways, discounts, and special offers boosts your eCommerce sales.
 For example, marketers often create special FOMO content (which emphasizes a great opportunity lost for not following its CTA) to encourage customers to act fast.
 They might even have a super-discounted flash sale for a limited time motivating customers to make impulse purchases.

 Good product images support sales and build a strong and attractive image of your eCommerce brand.
 Facebook gives you the option of creating a product gallery that displays images, prices, and purchasing buttons next to each product you choose to promote.